 In this article I would like to help you how to pack when you travel to Europe or USA during winter time.
 If you live in a warm country for your whole life, you might not imagine how the winter can be like.

-If you travel from a very hot weather, it can be hard to imagine yourself wearing a warm jacket and a woolen hat but once you land and you enter outside and feel the freezing wind, then you will quickly change your mind. 🙂
+If you travel from a very hot weather, it can be hard to imagine yourself wearing a warm jacket and a woollen hat.
+Then once you land, go outside and feel the freezing wind, then you will quickly change your mind.

 There are few tips to follow when you want to avoid catching a cold and shaking from the freezing cold weather.